 Maybe you’ve experienced meditating on a Bible passage using the spiritual discipline of Lectio Divina.
 Maybe you also have a small group or a friend that you meet with for prayer.
 Why not combine these two practices?
 What a blessing it is to open God’s Word with soul friends so we can listen to the Lord together, share our hearts, and pray for one another.

 In our Soul Shepherding ministry we teach people how to guide others in the Lectio Divina process to facilitate quiet prayer, listening to God, and personal sharing.
 This elevates a small group into a community for transformation in Christlikeness!
 Guiding the Lectio Divina process is something you can learn to do, first in your own personal devotions and then with a friend or small group.
-(See our video online course: “Digging Deeper in God’s Word“)
+(See our video online course: “Growing Deeper in God’s Word“)

 The beauty of guiding the Lectio Divina process is that the Spirit of Christ is the real Leader!
-As the guide you’re simply assisting the Lord.
+As the guide, you’re simply assisting the Lord.

 Once all the group members have arrived, greeted one another, and settled into being in the group then you’ll want to make some opening comments.
 If people are new to Lectio Divina then give a brief introduction to the discipline.
 (See our article, “Lectio Divina Groups.”)
 Also, it’s a good idea also to introduce the Bible passage briefly, saying a few words about the context.

 Then you may want to open the Lectio Divina experience with a brief orienting prayer to help everyone transition into the space of being quiet and attentive to God.
 “How to Begin Lectio Divina” offers some sample prayers to get started.